Posted in Uncategorized:

 August 18th, 2023

-We will offer four Volunteer Orientation and Training Meetings in September for anyone interested in volunteering at school this year or anyone who plans to chaperone a Field Trip.
+We will offer eight Volunteer Orientation and Training Meetings in October for anyone interested in volunteering at school this year or anyone who plans to chaperone a Field Trip.
 These trainings must be attended each school year to renew your credentials and recertify you for volunteer opportunities.
-We have one Volunteer Training scheduled for Tuesday, September 5 at 9:00 a.m. in the EMES Cafeteria.
-The next scheduled training will be on Thursday, September 7, 2023 at 9:00 a.m.
-We will have another training on Wednesday, September 13, 2023 at 9:00 a.m.
-Our next scheduled training will be on T, September 21 at 4:30 p.m. and then the last scheduled training for September will be on Thursday, September 28, 2023 at 4:30 p.m.
+We have one Volunteer Training scheduled for Tuesday, October 3 at 9:00 a.m. in the EMES Cafeteria.
+The next scheduled training will be on Wednesday, October 18, 2023 at 9:00 a.m.
+We will have another training on Thursday, October 19, 2023 at 4:30 p.m.
+Our next scheduled trainings will be on Tuesday, October 24 at 9:00 a.m. and 4:30 p.m. and then the last few scheduled trainings for October will be on Thursday, October 26, 2023 at 9:00 and 4:30 p.m.
+October’s last Volunteer Training will be on Tuesday, October 31 at 9:00 a.m.
+In November, there will be a Volunteer Training on Monday, November 6 at 9:00 a.m.
+The next training will be on Tuesday, November 7 at 4:30 p.m.
+On Monday, November 13, one Volunteer Training is scheduled for 9:00 a.m. and the second one that day is scheduled for 4:30 p.m.
+On Wednesday, November 29, there is a Volunteer Training at 9:00 a.m.
+The last 2023 scheduled Volunteer Trainings are scheduled for Tuesday, December 12, at both 9:00 a.m. and 4:30 p.m.
 The training usually lasts about 15-20 minutes.
 We hope to see you there!

 December 8th, 2022